 - When you start the scrape action, you can see the #Posts extracted; this will get updated each time Jarvee does a scrape action

 - The #Errors that occurred during scrape action will also be visible there

 - Set up your post caption in the Post Text Template

 - You can either input your own caption or choose to use any of the supported tokens – [DESCRIPTION], [URL], [SOURCEURL], [TITLE] and it will be replaced by the corresponding post detail

-- For Source URL template, you can either put your own URL or you can use the [SOURCEURL] to use the source url used by the owner of posts you scrapped
+- For Source URL template, you can either put your own URL or you can use the [SOURCEURL] to use the source URL used by the owner of posts you scraped

 - The Filters column

-- You narrow down the posts you want to scrape by using filters.
+- You can narrow down the posts you want to scrape by using filters.

 - Either scrape posts that have that certain keyword OR skip posts that have a negative keyword